Richard H. Geoghegan: Early life and education

 Richard Henry Geoghegan was born on 8 January 1866 in Birkenhead, Cheshire, England, Britain.

 When he was three years old, Geoghegan suffered a fall on the stairs at home, as a result of which he was crippled for life, walking with difficulty and often with the help of a cane.
 From an early age he displayed extraordinary intellectual abilities, especially in the learning of languages.
 Around the age of 17, he became interested in Oriental writing systems and entered the University of Oxford, in January 1884, to study Chinese.
 There he showed himself to be an outstanding student, twice receiving scholarship awards, but he never obtained a degree.
-At Oxford, Chinese remained a nondiploma field of study until 1936.
+At Oxford, Chinese remained a non-diploma field of study until 1936.

 Esperanto activities

 In the autumn of 1887, when the language Esperanto had just appeared, Geoghegan read an article about it and immediately wrote to the language's creator, L. L. Zamenhof, in Latin.
 Zamenhof sent Geoghegan a German edition of his Unua Libro.
 Having learned the language from this book in short order, a while later Geoghegan received from Zamenhof the first copies of the same book in an English translation by Warsaw's J. St. (pseudonym of Julian Steinhaus).
 Geoghegan warned Zamenhof that this translation was a mess, and it would only make a laughingstock of Esperanto in the English-speaking world.
 Subsequently, Zamenhof asked Geoghegan to produce a more suitable translation himself, which he did.
 The translation by Steinhaus was withdrawn, and in 1889 Geoghegan's was published.
 In the Unua Adresaro, an early directory of supporters of Esperanto, Geoghegan appears as number 264.